Salem's Seven: Fictional history

-The next Halloween, Wanda attempts to commune with Harkness's spirit, but instead is drawn into the land of the dead, where she confronts spirits of the Seven (except Gazelle) who had aligned themselves with a being that called itself Samhain.
-Wanda defeats Samhain and binds him within the spirits of six of the Seven.

-Through samples of their DNA, Brutacus, Hydron, Reptilla, Thornn, and Vakume are later reanimated as some of Arnim Zola's proto-husks.
-They are all introduced and then promptly slain for humorous effect by Deadpool.

-All members of Salem's Seven are resurrected when the Scarlet Witch's mental breakdown and manipulation of magic restore them to life.
-Scratch manipulates them into releasing Shuma-Gorath, but they later aid the Fantastic Four, Diablo, and Doctor Strange in defeating Scratch and Shuma-Gorath.
-The seven subsequently live with Doctor Strange and are friends of the Fantastic Four.

-In the 2014 New Warriors series, Salem's Seven are seen living as the resident protectors of New Salem, which has become a haven for all people "born of magic".
+Brutacus, Hydron, Reptilla, Thornn, and Vakume are later reanimated as Arnim Zola's proto-husks.
+They are all introduced and then promptly killed for humorous effect by Deadpool.
+The members of Salem's Seven are later resurrected when the Scarlet Witch's mental breakdown and manipulation of magic restore them to life.
+The seven are taken in by Doctor Strange, who urges a new understanding between the Four and the Seven.
+In The New Warriors, Salem's Seven become the resident protectors of New Salem, which has become a haven for all people "born of magic".

 Through the advice of a mysterious benefactor called Quiet Man, Wizard enlists Gazelle, Reptilla, and Vertigo to join his Frightful Four.
 They attack Mister Fantastic in Chicago until Scarlet Witch arrives to help him.

-During the "Hunted" storyline, Gazelle is among the animal-themed superhumans captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt, sponsored by Arcade's company Arcade Industries.
+During the "Hunted" storyline, Gazelle is among the animal-themed superhumans captured by Taskmaster and Black Ant for Kraven the Hunter's Great Hunt, sponsored by Arcade.
 In the ensuing chaos, Gazelle is stabbed by a Hunter-Bot controlled by one of the participants.

+Scratch later reunites with his "children" and takes them to the Dark Dimension, leading to a brief confrontation with the Fantastic Four.